grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enable

-Keys of alpha features to enable, separated by space.
+Keys of features to enable, separated by space.

 ### FEATURE_TOGGLE_NAME = false